Coping with Coronavirus

 - If you are bringing a dog in, please attach his leash before we come out.
 We will use double slip leads to bring him in.
 Cats must be in a cat carrier; we can provide one if you don't have one.

 - When you arrive, please call (541) 393-8117.
 We will come out to your car to bring your pet in, or if you are picking up medications or food we will bring that to you.

 - If we are examining or treating your pet, we will call you during the visit for further information or to relay our findings.

 - At the end of the visit we will call you for a credit card number.
-At this time, we are not accepting cash.
+At this time, we are not accepting cash or checks.

 Cleanliness and Disinfection

 Veterinary clinics are fortunate in that we already have the ability to disinfect against coronavirus.
 The cleaners that we use are designed to take on parvovirus, which is much harder to kill than coronavirus.
 These cleaners have also been tested against coronavirus (remember that coronavirus is not new; its just this particular strain that is dangerous to humans.)
 We are now cleaning more frequently and using this particular cleaner more extensively.

 The CDC has released this information regarding pets and coronavirus.
 The key takeaways are that dogs and cats do not seem to be susceptible to this strain of coronavirus, and they cannot transmit it to humans.

 The Oregon Veterinary Medical Association has published a great article on what we know about the transmission of coronavirus among animals and between animals and humans.